cwk30/cwk30.github.io/Engineering.md

 The poster can be viewed [here]({{ site.baseurl }}/images/Research@YDSP_Glider Project Poster.jpg).

-Following that, we went on to submit our projects to the Singapore science and Engineering Fair, and was shortlisted to participate!
+Following that, we went on to submit our projects to the Singapore Science and Engineering Fair, and was shortlisted to participate!

 ![SSEF 2013]({{ site.baseurl }}/images/ssef2013.jpg)
 _Presenting our project at our booth._